 Antennas can be mounted in a variety of places, including on a vehicle’s roof, mirror bars, hood channel, bumper and trunk.
-Each method has advantages and disadvantages, so it’s up to the individual to weigh these relative to his or her own needs and preferences.
+Each method has advantages and disadvantages, so it is up to the individual to weigh these options relative to his or her own needs and preferences.
 Here are a few general rules to keep in mind when considering CB mounting locations:

 - Antennas mounted higher on the vehicle tend to perform better.

-- Antennas should have their coil above the roof-line of the vehicle.
-(Coil location is discussed in the next section)
+- The antenna's coil should be above the roofline of the vehicle (coil location is discussed in the next section).

-- For optimal performance, at least 1/2 of the antenna should be above the roof-line.
+- For optimal performance, at least half of the antenna should be above the roofline.

 It’s critical that the antenna mount be well-grounded to the vehicle chassis.
 If a grounding jumper is used to ground the mount, it should be as short as possible.
 If installing an antenna on an RV or a vehicle without a sufficient ground, please refer to the “No-Ground Plane Antennas” section of this article.